diskoverdata/diskover-docs/source_files/user_media_edition_imf_package_validator_plugin.md

 ___
 ### Validation Results Via Tags

 Return to the search page and refresh the tab.
-The results of the validation is shown as a tag.
+The results of the validation are shown as tags.

-**Green tag** > imf valid = validation successful for all items inside the package
+**Green tag > imf valid** = validation successful for all items inside the package

-**Red tag** > imf not valid = validation failed for some or all items inside the package
+**Red tag > imf not valid** = validation failed for some or all items inside the package

 ![Image: IMF Validation Results with Tags](images/image_file_action_imf_validator_results_tags.png)